 If you have a passport, notarial or consular emergency, please email the Embassy on [email protected] or call us on +33 1 40 59 33 00.
-Please only call/email us if you need to travel urgently within the next two months.
-Otherwise please book a new appointment at a later date from the embassy’s website.
+If the service you require is not urgent, please book a new appointment from the Embassy’s website.

-As movement restrictions in France have been lifted, the Australian Embassy in Paris is currently unable to waive the physical interview requirement for any passport applications in light of the current COVID-19 crisis.
-If you have exceptional circumstances which mean that you are unable to travel to Paris to lodge your application and you have upcoming international travel, please contact the consular section on 01 40 59 33 00 or [email protected] to discuss your situation.
+If you have exceptional circumstances which mean that you are unable to travel to Paris to lodge your application and you have upcoming international travel, please contact the Consular section on 01 40 59 33 00 or [email protected] to discuss your situation.

 Please read carefully the following information concerning your appointment and accessing the Embassy: